My mother always used to say “Start as you mean to continue”.

 “What morning routine might best prepare me for the day ahead?”

-- What does today likely hold in store for me?
+- What does being more productive look like for me?